dshahrokhian/syna-research/README.md

 # DeepMotion
-Emotion Recognition based on Deep Learning.
+Emotion Recognition Artificial Intelligence based on Deep Learning and Spatio-Temporal Features.

 *This project is still under development*